rl-institut/SimBA/docs/source/simulation_parameters.rst

             "cost_per_kWh": 250  // investment cost for vehicle battery per kWh },
         "gc": {  // grid connection
-            "LV": {  // grid connection in specific volatege level.
+            "LV": {  // grid connection in specific voltage level.
 Options are "HV", "HV/MV", "MV", "MV/LV", "LV" and all relevant voltage levels have to be defined here
                 "default_distance": 50,  // Used if not specified individually in electrified_stations.json
                 "capex_gc_fix": 100,  // fix investment cost for establishing a grid connection "capex_gc_per_meter": 16.85,  // investment cost per meter